unibas-gravis/VSDClient/README.md

 * Recurrent tasks such as uploading a Dicom directory, downloading a folder, creating object links etc.. are already implemented in an intuitive manner.

-The VSDConnect is intended to be used as a Software library to be included in the user's software project.
+The VSDClient is intended to be used as a Software library to be included in the user's software project.

 Although the library is written in [Scala](http://www.scala-lang.org/) (which of course makes it accessible to Scala projects), it is compatible with any JVM-based language, and **can notably be used from wihtin Java projects.**

-## Using VSDConnect
+## Using VSDClient

-To use VSDConnect in your own project, you can either : add the following lines to your build.sbt
+To use VSDClient in your own project, you can either : add the following lines to your build.sbt
 ```
 libraryDependencies  ++= Seq(
             // other dependencies here
-            "ch.unibas.cs.gravis" %% "vsdconnect" % "0.1.+"
+            "ch.unibas.cs.gravis" %% "vsdclient" % "0.1.+"
 )
 ```

-### Building VSDConnect
+### Building VSDClient
-To build VSDConnect, run ```sbt``` and then any of the following commands
+To build VSDClient, run ```sbt``` and then any of the following commands

 * ```compile```: Compile sbt
 * ```test```: Run the unit test